Keeps vs Hims: Which hair loss treatments are better?

 The other bundle leaves out the prescription finasteride and costs $37/month.

-Supportive hair products
+Supportive hair loss products

 Proper hair care is an integral part of the fight against male pattern baldness.
 You can’t keep the hair you’ve got or even dream of growing more if the products you use regularly strip your hair of the nutrients it needs to thrive.
 Fortunately, both Keeps and Hims offer shampoos, conditioners, and styling products capable of cleaning and caring for your scalp and your hair simultaneously.